Where Everything Fights Everything

 Pandas trigger involuntary neurological caregiving responses; curry's emotional power requires personal association.

-Cultural significance curry Wins
+Cultural significance Curry Wins

 Panda